Make a joyful noise to the Lord,

 Psalm 100

 Music is very important to Westminster Presbyterian Church.
-As John Calvin said “We find by experience that music has a sacred and almost incredible power to move hearts in one way or another during worship.”
+As John Calvin said, “We find by experience that music has a sacred and almost incredible power to move hearts in one way or another during worship.”
 We have many ways to engage in music ministry at Westminster.
-These include a Chancel Choir, a Handbell Choir, Praise band, and many more.
+These include a Chancel Choir, a Handbell Choir, Praise Band, and much more.
 We are always looking for people who interested in sharing their gift of music.
-If you are looking for a way sing or play, we will find you a place!
+If you are looking for a way sing or play, we will find a place for you!

 Music Ministry Groups